 How To Make A Fried Bologna Sandwich

 In southern states, or in Appalachia, it's common to still see the fried bologna sandwich on the menu served with a side of potato chips.
 But if you find yourself craving one without wanting to head to the diner, it's pretty easy to make your own sandwich at home with only a few ingredients.

-While condiments are completely up to you (some people really love adding mayo or ketchup to their sandwich recipe), the main ingredients are as follows: unsalted butter, thick slices of bologna, slices of bread, and yellow mustard.
+While condiments are completely up to you (some people really love adding mayonnaise or ketchup to their sandwich recipe), the main ingredients are as follows: unsalted butter, thick slices of bologna, slices of bread, and yellow mustard.

 View this post on Instagram

 Sometimes you just do what you gotta do.
 Actually, I love bologna fried or not but here I'm frying it in bacon grease and made a triple-decker with cheese.
 It worked for me.
 Sometimes simple can be so good. #bologna #friedbologna #tennesseeroundsteak #goodfood #dinnertonight #dinnerideas #cook #cooks #cooking #videoshort #cookingvideo #learntocook #foodiefun #foodie #foodielove #foodiefest #castiron #castironcooking #castironskillet

 Heat up your large skillet or frying pan over medium-high heat and add in your butter to melt and heat up.
 Some people like to cut small triangle shapes out of the bologna (think Pac-Man) but you can just as easily score the slice of bologna with a sharp knife, making sure to not cut the sausage in half.
 Scoring the thick-cut bologna will help it from curling up when frying.
 You can also fry bologna on a cast iron griddle.

 Add the bologna to the pan and fry until golden brown.
 Spread your slice of bread with some spicy mustard, slap on the bologna and enjoy.